 Approach

-I am a Licensed Professional Counselor (LPC), Licensed Addictions Counselor (LAC), EMDR Trained, EFT trained, DeTUR trained (an EMDR protocol used in addiction treatment) and Brainspotting.
+I’m a Licensed Professional Counselor (LPC), Licensed Addictions Counselor (LAC), trained in EMDR, DeTUR (an EMDR protocol for addiction), Emotionally Focused Therapy (EFT), and Brainspotting.

 About